MelancholyMoon/Seals-of-Lumina-1e/README.md

 ## How to use the manual

 The main page from which you can access the manual is the **index**.
 It contains all references to pages and child blocks.
 You can easily find what you are looking for by chapter, or use the **search function** at the top left of the interface.
 You can also filter for pages or blocks by using the "/" symbol in the search.
 To make the manual easier and more comfortable to consult, there are many links to term references, which are mainly located on the **glossary** page.
 If you want to read the manual from beginning to end, or simply move forward or back between pages, you can use the **page links** at the top or bottom of the manual pages.
 If you want to access references and content on the page more easily, you can **hover** your mouse over a reference and wait a few seconds to see a preview of the page, reference, or block.
 You can also **left-click a link while holding Shift**, this will open the selected page or block to the right at the same time.

-## Project Lumina

-**Project Lumina** is the name of the narrative universe behind which we are developing multiple pieces of content and products.
-Project Lumina is an open project for everyone.
-Anyone can take part, provided they give credit to the creators, to the project itself, and, where applicable, to any products already developed, can make fan-made content and release it as part of the Project Lumina universe.
-We also plan to launch an official public wiki where anyone can request to add their own creations, characters and stories.

-**Seals of Lumina** is an official Project Lumina product, consequently, the events, species, universe structure, and the content within the manual are connected to Project Lumina and may appear again in other Project Lumina products.

 ## Project status and releases